OfficeDev/TrainingContent/SharePoint/SharePointFramework/04 Deploying SharePoint Framework components to production/Lab.md

 #### Package contents ####

 The package uses SharePoint Feature to package your web part.
-By default, the gulp task creates the following:

-- A feature for your web part.
+By default, the gulp task creates a feature for your web part.
-- A .webpart file for your web part, which is an XML manifest file that describes the web part.

-You can view the raw package contents in the **\sharepoint\solution\debug** directory.
+You can view the raw package contents in the **sharepoint** directory.

 The package format is very similar to a SharePoint Add-in package and uses the Microsoft Open Packaging Conventions.